General Dentistry includes a complete oral examination, x-rays, teeth cleaning & polishing, plaque removal.

-A full exam will be performed by Dr. Ly at your initial dental visit, which will include medical and dental history.
+As a part of a general dentistry procedure, a full exam will be performed by Dr. Ly at your initial dental visit, which will include medical and dental history.
 Any conditions being treated or recent surgeries should be mentioned.
 Also, It is important to note any current medications, natural remedies or vitamins being taken.
-Afterwards at regular check-up exams, Dr. Ly and his hygienist will include the following:
+Afterwards, at regular check-up exams, Dr. Ly and his hygienist will include the following:

 - Oral cancer screening: He will check your face, neck, lips, tongue, throat, tissues, and gums for any signs of oral cancer.